 Coping and support

-Symptoms associated with thoracic outlet syndrome can be caused by a number of other conditions, which makes it difficult for doctors to diagnose the condition.
-Many people experience thoracic outlet syndrome symptoms for years before they are diagnosed with the condition, which can cause stress and frustration.
-Be sure to discuss your concerns with your doctor if your symptoms persist and a diagnosis hasn't been made.
+Symptoms associated with thoracic outlet syndrome can be caused by a number of other conditions.
+This can make it hard to diagnose.
+Many people experience thoracic outlet syndrome symptoms for years before they are diagnosed with the condition.
+Discuss your concerns with your healthcare professional if your symptoms persist and a diagnosis hasn't been made.

 Preparing for your appointment

-You're likely to start by seeing your primary care doctor.
-In some cases, your doctor may refer you to a doctor trained in blood vessel (vascular) conditions or blood vessel surgery.
+You're likely to start by seeing your healthcare professional.
+Or you may be referred to a doctor trained in blood vessel conditions or in blood vessel surgery, known as a vascular surgeon.

 Here's some information to help you prepare for your appointment.